generall/sknn-scala/README.md

 ```

 * `TestElement` - is a type of our sequence elements
 * `PlainAverageStorageFactory` - is a factory which will create searchable storage for our training elements.
-It is easy to create your oun storage for special implementation of searchable storage like KD-tree.
+It is easy to create your own storage for special implementation of searchable storage like KD-tree.
 * `(x, y) => (x.value - y.value).abs)` - is our distance function

 The next step is the creation of classifier object and performing labeling: